ocaml/opam/doc/pages/Manual.md

   cache) needed when serving over HTTP.
 It can be generated using `opam admin index`.

-opam repositories can be accessed using local or remote (ssh) paths, HTTP URLs, or one of the supported version control systems (git, Mercurial, Darcs).
+Opam repositories can be accessed using local or remote (ssh) paths, HTTP URLs, or one of the supported version control systems (Git, Mercurial, Darcs).
 A repository is set up using

 ```
 opam repository add <name> <URL> [--this-switch|--all-switches|--set-default]